KAKASH4/Landing_page_task/README.md

 ### 4. Start the Development Server
 npm start
 The application will open in your default browser at http://localhost:3000.
 If it doesn't, you can manually visit this URL.

+---

+### Contributing
+Feel free to fork the repository and create pull requests for new features or bug fixes.
+Contributions are always welcome!

+---

+### License
+This project is licensed under the MIT License.